 Building Dynamic Teams gets you to think in new ways.
 By changing your technique, you'll have the power to alter team dynamics, open up lines of communication, and nimbly manage in unpredictable situations—lifelong skills you can build upon throughout your career.

 First, Get Comfortable

 Life is unscripted—so without thinking about it, you're forced to improvise throughout the day, every day.
 It's only when you get out of your comfort zone that you're less likely to put yourself on the line to make necessary decisions.
 During Building Dynamic Teams, you'll experience new situations in a safe environment so you can learn to open up, feel free to take risks, and use improvisational skills to help you innovate in business situations.

 Next, Think Quick

 Over the 3-day course, you'll practice thinking on your feet and exercising your decision making skills in both a dynamic team environment and different business simulations.
-You will learn to sharpen the skill set needed to react, adapt, and communicate to the best of your ability in unexpected situations.
+You'll become better at reacting, adapting, and communicating to the best of your ability in unexpected situations.

 Finally, Try It at Work

-You'll learn skills you can immediately apply at work.
+You can immediately apply what you learn at work.
 For example, you can accept and advance other's suggestions to bring the best ideas forward.
-Or use the "yes and…" technique that trains you to think more positively to increase intrinsic motivation and loyalty.
+Or use the "yes and…" technique that trains you to think more positively and increase intrinsic motivation and loyalty.
 Lastly, just by slowing down your process, you will learn to see that opportunities always exist, even in a chaotic environment.